Wixel/GUMP/README.markdown

 * noise_words `Remove noise words from string`
 * json_encode `Create a json representation of the input`
 * json_decode `Decode a json string`
-* rmpunctuation `Remove all known puncutation characters from a string`
+* rmpunctuation `Remove all known punctuation characters from a string`
 * basic_tags `Remove all layout orientated HTML tags from text.
 Leaving only basic tags`

 #  Creating your own validators and filters